-Early morning after the snow fall.
-I was on my way to an employer hosted innovation conference.
+Early morning after the snowfall.
+I was on my way to an employer-hosted innovation conference.
 I realized I had time and opportunity to capture some images of Carnegie Lake from the Princeton side.
 I drove down Route 27 but I couldn’t find my way into the parking area along the lake.
-The snow was deep and had no been plowed.
-Fortunately I could still get into the area near Eno Terra in Kingston.
+The snow was deep and had not been ploughed.
+Fortunately, I could still get into the area near Eno Terra in Kingston.
 The snow wasn’t as deep here.
 I got a few quick shots off before I had to leave.

 I was both an attendee and a photographer at the event.
 I was one of four employees who volunteered.
 I used the best equipment I had — my Nikon D40, kit lens, and a $20 flash diffuser.
 I sometimes feel inadequate when I see the photography equipment of others.
 I get that feeling of want that I often struggle to avoid.
 So here’s what I want or put another way, what I think I need in my basic photography kit.